syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 N>If you modify the timeInterval value (in minutes), you need to change the time labels format by setting the timeFormat value to hh:mm.

 ## Change time interval width
-You can customize the interval width of timeslots in Timeline views by setting [TimeIntervalHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeIntervalHeight) property of `TimelineViewSettings`.
-This property will be applicable to all timeline views.
-By default, Its value is 50 for `TimelineDay`, `TimelineWeek` and `TimelineWorkWeek` views and 150 for `TimelineMonth` view.
+You can customize the interval width of timeslots in the Timeline views by setting the [TimeIntervalHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeIntervalHeight) property of `TimelineViewSettings.` This property will be applicable to all timeline views.
+By default, its value is fifty for the `TimelineDay,` `TimelineWeek,` and `TimelineWorkWeek` views and 150 for `TimelineMonth` view.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler x:Name="Schedule"